FC Metalurgi Rustavi: History

 Before the 2006 season, it was announced that Rustavi would merge with Umaglesi Liga side Tbilisi and take part in the main division as Olimpi Rustavi.
-Starting from this year, Olimpi were regarded as one of the main title contenders.
+Starting from this year, Olimpi was regarded as one of the main title contenders.

-In 2007, the team won their first Georgian Premier League title, followed by the second top title three years later.
+In 2007, the team won their first Georgian Umaglesi Liga title, followed by the second title three years later.
 In the same season they recorded an unbeaten run consisting of 27 league matches.
-With 26 goals netted in 31 matches Anderson Aquino became the top scorer of this season.
-Having beaten WIT Georgia 2-0, Olimpi won the Super Cup as well.
+With 26 goals netted in 31 matches Anderson Aquino became their top scorer of this season.
+Having beaten WIT Georgia 2–0, Olimpi won the Super Cup as well.

-For the 2011–12 season the club changed its name to Metalurgi Rustavi after a thirteen-year pause.
-Metalurgi finished with equal points with Zestafoni and faced with a bizarre scandal involving the Football Federation.
+For the 2011–12 season the club changed its name to Metalurgi Rustavi after a thirteen-year wait.
+Metalurgi finished on equal points as Zestaponi and was faced with a bizarre scandal involving the Football Federation.
 As these clubs differently inferred new league regulations determining a winner of the tournament, they both declared themselves a champion.
-Initially, GFF sided with Metalurgi, although after an Executive Committee extraordinary meeting held the next day, it announced a final decision in favour of Zestafoni.
+Initially, the GFF sided with Metalurgi, although after an executive committee extraordinary meeting held the next day, it announced a final decision in favor of Zestaponi.

 Despite some decline, experienced by Metalurgi in following years, their players occasionally still featured in different post-season nominations.
 In one of such events in December 2014, Otar Kiteishvili was voted among three best young players.

 The 2014–15 season turned out critical.
-Despite sitting among top five teams before the winter break, soon the overall situation rapidly deteriorated.
+Despite sitting among the top five teams before the winter break, soon the overall situation rapidly deteriorated.
 The club had amassed debts exceeding 8₾ million and could not afford to pay salaries to its staff and players.
-After a fifteen-game winless run, Metalurgi ended up in the drop zone.
-Following a 5-0 loss to Lokomotivi in playoffs, they were relegated.
+After a fifteen-game winless run, Metalurgi ended up in the relegation zone.
+Following a 5–0 loss to Lokomotivi in playoffs, they were relegated.

-For the last time the club played in the third tier in 2015–16, but midway through the season they withdrew from the league.
+Their last season was in the Meore Liga, the third division, in 2015–16, but midway through the season they withdrew from the league.
 Subsequently, Metalurgi were declared bankrupt.
 A new Rustavi club emerged representing the city in Liga 2, although they did not have any legal connections.